Nexmo/station/app/views/contribute/guides/tutorials.md

 * Steps `step-a` and `step-b` are shared across all tutorials.
 * Steps `step-c` and `step-d` are shared across all tutorials of the product `product`.
 * Steps `step-e` and `step-f` are specific to `my-tutorial`.
-* Steps `step-g` contains language specific versions of the step, although some steps may only be required for a single language.
+* Steps `step-g` contains language-specific versions of the step, although some steps may only be required for a single language.
+* Step `step-h` is only relevant for JavaScript.

 Remember that all steps are referenced from the configuration file in the order they are to be displayed in the rendered tutorial.